Figuring our your wedding vendor tips will be one of the last to-do’s on your wedding planning checklist, but a tricky task to figure out nonetheless.

 It’s most ideal to pass along your wedding vendor tips once the person has completed providing their service.
 That said, it’s often much easier to distribute any tips towards the beginning of the day — otherwise, it can be forgotten in the excitement of the night.

-It’s always nice for the couple to give the tip directly, however not always realistic.
-With the exception of the hair/makeup artist, I recommend giving all tips to your wedding planner/coordinator to distribute.
-If you do not have a coordinator, it’s traditional for the Best Man (or Father of the Bride) to pass along the tips.
+With the exception of the hair/makeup artists, I recommend giving all tips to your wedding planner/coordinator to distribute.
+If you do not have a coordinator or if you prefer to handle it more personally, it’s traditional for an honorary attendant (like the Best Man or Maid of Honor) or a parent to pass along the tips.
 That said, do what works best for you.